Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/HLS/README.md

 make run TARGET=hw N_FIR_FILTERS=1 N_FIR_TAPS=15 EN_TRACE=1   (hardware, 1 FIR filters, each with 15 taps, enable tracing)
 ```

-This command will run the `make kernels`,`make xsa`,`make application`,`make package` and `make run_emu` for hardware emulation or to run on hardware (VCK190 board) depending on the `TARGET` you specify.
+This command runs the `make kernels`,`make xsa`,`make application`,`make package` and `make run_emu` for hardware emulation or to run on hardware (VCK190 board) depending on the `TARGET` you specify.
 The default `TARGET` without specification is hw_emu.
 The settings also apply to the following individual make steps.

 **Note**

-1) The generated files for a particular build are placed under individual directory: build/fir_$(N_FIR_TAPS)_taps/x$(N_FIR_FILTERS)_firs
+1. The generated files for a particular build are placed under individual directory: `build/fir_$(N_FIR_TAPS)_taps/x$(N_FIR_FILTERS)_firs`
-2) See the specification in each make step for options used and location of input and output files.
+2. See the specification in each make step for options used and location of input and output files.

 </details>